I need help with my NUR2868 course project: databases, research, APA, PowerPoint, etc.

 A portion of your NUR2868 course project asks you to complete a literature search on a topic chosen from a list of options.
 A literature “search” (LS) is not as extensive as a literature review (LR).
 Both LR and LS require a search or review of literature and should include the use of current professional peer-reviewed resources.
 The LS requires a critical look at the resources to ascertain the strength of the resource before using for the assignment, but not necessarily an in-depth formal appraisal.
 The LS is a written report that summarizes the current knowledge on a given issue.
 It identifies consistencies, contradictions, and gaps in published, peer-reviewed literature from primary sources, if possible.
 A full range of information on the topic is considered and information that may conflict with your personal position/values should not be omitted.

 The assignment asks you to find a minimum of 5 scholarly/peer-reviewed, primary sources published within the last 5 years.
-Before you begin your search, it's important to understand:

 When you are ready to begin your searching, you should use the databases available in the online library.
 The library pays for access to primary, scholarly sources that are not freely available on the web (through Google).
 The online library has several databases that are useful for this assignment: